IntersectMBO/plutus/doc/notes/cost-model-representations/cost-model-representations.md

 The [MachineParameters](https://github.com/input-output-hk/plutus/blob/e773e58ea0e4a8088fed0ea5f934a7c413caa5b3/plutus-core/plutus-core/src/PlutusCore/Evaluation/Machine/MachineParameters.hs#L39) type bundles together a cost model and the denotations of the builtins, and this is used by the machinery which evaluates builtins to both evaluate a call to a builtin and cost it.
 It's generic over a type `fun` which describes the built-in functions.
-Usually the `MachineParameters` object that we use is `defaultCekParameters`, where `fun` is [DefaultFun](https://github.com/input-output-hk/plutus/blob/b321575d9266b3358b9e728d064fc0bee4f355d7/plutus-core/plutus-core/src/PlutusCore/Default/Builtins.hs#L53), the big list that includes all of the functions in all versions
+For testing,  the `MachineParameters` object that we use is `defaultCekParameters`, where `fun` is [DefaultFun](https://github.com/input-output-hk/plutus/blob/b321575d9266b3358b9e728d064fc0bee4f355d7/plutus-core/plutus-core/src/PlutusCore/Default/Builtins.hs#L53), the big list that includes all of the functions in all versions; `defaultCekParameters` is built from the contents of the JSON files described [earlier](#serialised-representation).

 The function
 [mkMachineParametersFor](https://github.com/input-output-hk/plutus/blob/e773e58ea0e4a8088fed0ea5f934a7c413caa5b3/plutus-core/plutus-core/src/PlutusCore/Evaluation/Machine/MachineParameters/Default.hs#L42)